 I am ready to apply as a transfer/ post baccalaureate student.
 What do I do?

 To apply as a transfer/post baccalaureate student submit the following:

 What application should I use?

 Seattle University Transfer Application

 for transfer admission.
 You may complete either application but you should

 Are standardized tests or interviews required (SAT/ACT)?

-Applicants with fewer than 45 transferable quarter college credits are required to submit ACT or SAT scores.
-Scores are not required for transfers with more than 45 transferable quarter credits.
+Applicants with fewer than 45 transferable quarter college credits (30 semester credits) are required to submit ACT or SAT scores and high school transcripts.
+Scores are not required for transfers with more than 45 transferable quarter credits (30 semester credits).
 Interviews are not required.Return to Top Menu.

 Do I need to send a high school transcript?

-Transfer applicants who have completed fewer than 45 quarter credits at a college or university following high school graduation at the time of applying to SU are required to submit official copies of their final high school transcripts with their application for admission.
-Students who applied to Seattle University as freshmen while enrolled in high school must submit an official final high school transcript if they did not previously send one to SU.Return to Top Menu.
+Transfer applicants who have completed less than 45 quarter credits (30 semester credits) at a college or university following high school are required to submit their official, final high school transcripts.
+Students who applied to Seattle U as freshmen , while enrolled in high school, must submit an official, final high school transcript if they did not previously send one to Seattle U.Return to Top Menu.